Autoread with bidirectional communication via BRP

 There are various commands to control the reader hardware.
 You can control reader feedback (e.g. LED and beeper), reboot the reader, check its firmware version, etc.

 That's it for the development part.
-The next step is to create project settings with card-specific information and integrate the readers with your application.
+The next step is to integrate the readers with your application.
 For the full workflow, please refer to this step-by-step guide.

-Then please hand them your configuration.
-Make sure you finalize the configuration first.
+If this is done by someone else, please hand them your configuration.
+Make sure you release the configuration first.

 Troubleshooting & support